-‘Science for All’ is a not-for-profit organisation that supports everyone in the world to get involved in shaping the future of human knowledge.
+Science for All is a charity that supports everyone in the world to get involved in shaping the future of human knowledge.

 An organisation which exists to facilitate the learning, sharing and creation of knowledge.
 We enable people to share knowledge and ideas, use the scientific method to create new knowledge and support more people to get involved in shaping the future of human knowledge.

-We recognise that many of the challenges facing the planet today do not have solutions which fall into categories such as ‘public health’, ‘environmental studies’ and ‘education’.
+We recognise that many of the challenges facing the planet today do not have solutions which fall into categories such as public health, environmental studies and education.
 Our aim is to bring together experts from these diverse areas to work in partnership with as many people as possible by using a combination of free face-to-face events in metropolitan and rural areas, as well as online tools.

 Where possible, we will work with knowledge-area experts, people from relevant organisations and members of the public to co-create events and learning resources.
-We run projects such as ‘Campfires and Science’.
+We run projects such as Campfires & Science.

 Where possible we will measure the impact of our actions and use this to create evidence-informed interventions.